jncraton/box-line-text/readme.md

 - Click and drag a straight line to make a line
 - Click and drag a diagonal line to make a box
 - Hold shift to use the mouse as an eraser
-- Share URLs with others so they can view your work
+- Share documents via URL

 <details>
 <summary>Advanced Usage</summary>